-BYTE MULTIPLEXER CHANNEL
+BYTE MULTIPLEXER CHANNELS

-The standard byte multiplexer channel for the 4341 Processor is functionally identical to the byte multiplexer channel for System/360 and System/370 processors.
-The channel can operate in byte interleave mode to permit several slower speed I/O devices to operate concurrently or in burst mode to permit one buffered device to operate.
+The byte multiplexer channels for the 4341 Processor are functionally identical to the byte multiplexer channels for System/360 and System/370 processors.
+A byte multiplexer channel can operate in byte interleave mode to permit several slower speed I/O devices to operate concurrently or in burst mode to permit one buffered device to operate.

-For input, a maximum of up to 1 MB/sec is possible for a burst mode operation involving a buffered device.
+For input, a maximum of up to 1 MB/sec for channel 0 and up to 2 MB/sec for channel 4 is possible for a burst mode operation involving a buffered device.
 The effective burst mode data rate for an output operation involving a buffered output device must be calculated.
 This rate equals 1000 times the data rate of the device in KB/sec divided by 1000 plus the data rate of the device in KB/sec.